SAP-samples/abap-platform-rap630/exercises/ex1/README.md

  </details>

- ## Exercise 1.2: Check the documentation for I_BankTP
+ ## Exercise 1.2: Examine the documentation of the released RAP BO I_BankTP

 [^Top of page](#)